What Size Roof Lantern Do I Need?

 How To Measure for a Roof Lantern

-If you have looked at our different types of roof lanterns and are now asking, “what size roof lantern do I need”?
+If you have looked at our different types of roof lanterns and are now asking, “What size roof lantern do I need”?
 Don’t worry: we have you covered.
 The measurements of our roof lanterns are the exterior kerb size, not the gap in the roof.

 Taking the correct measurements of your roof is essential when deciding on the size of your glass roof lantern.
 You will have to give us the width x length of the area and also consider that the lantern must be on a timber upstand.